Adoption Visa Subclass 102: How Your Child Enters Australia After an Intercountry Adoption

 The visa application charge for a Subclass 102 is set by the Department of Home Affairs and is subject to periodic adjustment — check the current fee schedule on the Home Affairs website rather than relying on figures quoted in any guide, including this one, as fees change.

-The visa application charge is one of the smaller costs in the intercountry adoption process.
-The full cost of intercountry adoption from the ACT — including the ACT assessment fees, IAA fees, in-country fees (legal, translation, travel, accommodation), and the overseas "orphanage donation" or institutional contribution that many countries require — typically totals between $10,000 and $40,000 over the course of the process.
-Many of these costs are not itemised on any single government website and require applicants to compile their own consolidated budget across multiple agencies and jurisdictions.
+The visa application charge is one of the costs in the intercountry adoption process.
+The full cost of intercountry adoption from the ACT — including the ACT assessment fees, IAA fees, in-country fees (legal, translation, travel, accommodation), and any country-specific institutional contribution — typically totals between $10,000 and $40,000 over the course of the process.
+Confirm each charge through the relevant official program and compile a consolidated budget across the agencies and jurisdictions involved.

 What Happens if the Visa Is Refused?